As we pay tribute to HM Queen Elizabeth II’s remarkable life and reign, we look back at the Queen’s wedding to Prince Philip in 1947…

 And, made clear during the moving tribute she made to her husband in a speech at London’s Guildhall in 1997 to mark 50 years of marriage, this relationship has long been a strong and successful one: “He is someone who doesn’t take easily to compliments,” she said.
 “He has, quite simply, been my strength and stay all these years, and I, and his whole family, and this and many other countries, owe him a debt greater than he would ever claim or we shall ever know.”

-We raise a glass to them and honour their enduring union and achievement with a small selection of the most iconic images of this incredible royal couple.
+Here are a selection of the most iconic images of this incredible royal couple: